Skip to content

 Step 9: Always Be Adapting

-The final step in an interactive EPM reporting strategy is to always be adapting.
-As businesses grow and change, their needs evolve.
-Consider how the onset of the COVID-19 pandemic affected revenue, supply chains, and production capacity, for example.
-Business executives throughout the world were called upon to respond quickly to that highly disruptive change.
+Businesses change, and their needs evolve — consider how the COVID-19 pandemic affected revenue, supply chains, and production capacity.
 Those who had quick access to information were at a distinct advantage over those who did not.
-Those who could track business performance visually and intuitively, in real time, were better equipped than those who were left to rely upon static reports filled with rows and columns of numbers.
+Companies that could track business performance visually and intuitively, in real time, were better equipped than others who were left to rely upon static reports filled with rows and columns of numbers.

-Relying on the same types of reports over and over can lead to tunnel-vision and stale decision making.
-A better approach is to proactively create new reports that analyze the complicated issue of performance from multiple perspectives.
-With tools that make it just as easy to create reports as it is to run them, your company will be fully equipped to understand its strengths and weaknesses.
+Relying on the same types of reports over and over can lead to tunnel vision and stale decision-making.
+A better approach is to proactively create new reports that analyze the complicated performance issues from multiple perspectives.
+As long as you rely on tools that make it just as easy to create reports (like JustPerform) as it is to run reports, your company is fully equipped to understand its strengths and weaknesses whenever change happens.

 Next Steps to Get Started with EPM

 Many EPM solutions simply capture and aggregate data rather than present information in a compelling way that truly supports effective business decisions.
-The built-in reporting that comes with most ERP software is generally too limited and inflexible to respond to today’s rapidly changing world.
-As a result, many finance teams don’t have quick access to the data they need to do their jobs effectively.
+The built-in reporting that comes with most ERP software is generally too limited and inflexible to respond to the fast-changing world in which businesses must operate today.
+However, data-driven insights from EPM reporting are not only important now, but will be even more critical in the coming years as technology moves even faster.
+The companies that excel at EPM reporting will be able to confidently navigate the opportunities and obstacles of tomorrow’s economy.

-If you’re looking for EPM reporting that’s built with finance teams in mind, insightsoftware can help.
+If you’re looking for EPM reporting that’s built with this in mind, insightsoftware can help.
 We offer a range of reporting, planning, and analysis tools for businesses of all sizes.
-Our purpose-built EPM reporting solution, CXO Software, helps you transform your business data into dynamic insights for the C-suite and others in your organization.
+Our purpose-built, all-in-one EPM reporting solution, JustPerform, helps transform your business data into dynamic insights for the C-suite and others in your organization.
+If you’d like to see the power of our interactive EPM reporting firsthand, contact us today to arrange a demo of JustPerform.

 Get a Demo